stevenmsalu/pi-start/README.md

 **Create Python Project Scaffolds in Your Browser**

-Pi-Start is an interactive web tool that helps you generate clean, ready-to-use Python projects.
+Pi-Start is an interactive web initializer that helps you create clean, ready-to-use Python projects.

----

-## Interactive Features

-- Input validation for required fields
-- Optional input fields
-- Reactive input fields
-- Light/Dark mode
-- Dynamic icons and buttons
-- Smooth animations
-- Custom scrollbar design and placement
-- Responsive layout
-- Collapsible tooltips
-- Success modal with copy-to-clipboard actions

 ---